CityofPittsburgh/365-api/TOKEN.md

 ```
 **Be sure to encode the SP_ID and SP_SECRET values correctly or the apps will not work.** To do so, pass them into [this tool](https://www.urlencoder.org/), click "ENCODE", and use the string that appears in the box below.

 Update the values locally as well.
-Lastly, update this README with the new refresh dates.
+Lastly, update this README with the new refresh dates, and update the Outlook calendar invite to recur.